awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

   --role arn:aws:iam::123456789012:role/lambda-s3-role
   ```

-The preceding command specifies a 10\-second timeout value as the function configuration\.
+For the role parameter, replace the number sequence with your AWS account ID\.
+The preceding example command specifies a 10\-second timeout value as the function configuration\.
 Depending on the size of objects you upload, you might need to increase the timeout value using the following AWS CLI command\.

 ```
 $ aws lambda update-function-configuration --function-name CreateThumbnail --timeout 30